devoteamgcloud/dgc-learning-path-data-template/README.md

     --role="roles/editor"
 ```

-Then Go to the GCP Console to the [Cloud Build interface](https://console.cloud.google.com/cloud-build/builds) from your project id.
+Then go to the GCP Console and access the [Cloud Build interface](https://console.cloud.google.com/cloud-build/builds) from your project id.
 - In the left panel, click on `Triggers` then `+ CREATE TRIGGER`
 - add a trigger name (for instance `trigger-learning-path`)
 - In `Source -> Repository`, connect to the repository.